PlatoArete/chronos/README.md

         *   **PERS** (Personal Leave) - Pastel Purple (Light Mode) / Neon Purple (Dark Mode) - counts as non-working day
         *   Clear (no status)
     *   Text indicators (WFH, WFO, OFF, HOLS, SICK, PERS) directly on the calendar days.
+    *   Right-click on any day to add, edit, view, or delete notes.
 *   **Automatic UK Bank Holiday Integration**:
     *   Automatically fetches and marks bank holidays for England and Wales from the `gov.uk` API as "BHOL".
     *   These are visually distinct with the same styling as holidays but a different text indicator.